felix-schindler/com/src/routes/about/docs/getting-started/+page.md

   ┃ ┣ 📂 imprint - Impressum nach `§5 TMG`
   ┃ ┣ 📂 privacy - Privacy policy (always has to be up-to-date!)
   ┃ ┣ 📂 team - Team showcase
-  ┃ ┗ 📜 +page - General home page
+  ┃ ┣ 📂 docs - Access for Admins only; All pages are written in Markdown ┃ ┗ 📜 +page - General home page
   ┗ 📂 app - Access for authenticated users only
-    ┣ 📂 docs - Access for Admins only; All pages are written in Markdown ┣ 📂 dash - Either customer or admin dashboard
-    ┗ 📜 +page - Redirect to `/app/dash`
+    ┣ 📂 status - Status page for the products of the customer ┗ 📜 +page - Customer Dashboard
 ```

 ## Backend